hexokinase/hexokinase.github.io/index.md

 #### Game Page and Navigation Bar
 <img class="ui medium left floated image" src="../images/game-page.png">
+The game page holds the game that the user can play.
+Once completed, the application will direct the user to the leaderboard page.

 We added our first math game.
 This game shows a few math problems and allows the user to input their answer and check if it is correct.
 Although this game is still primitive, we plan on expanding our concept to several, more complicated games in the future.

 A navigation bar was also added to all the pages, allowing the user to move through the application as they please.